top of page

 We often underestimate these moments because they look ordinary.

-The space between intention and action.
+But they are thresholds - the space between intention and action.

-Rarely on preparation of mind.
+And so rarely on preparation of mind.

 And yet, the quality of what follows often depends on how we enter it.